Chain graph models of multivariate regression type for categorical data: Discrete multivariate regression chain graph models

 and by the multivariate logistic model formula

 Notice that the marginal logit of $X_2$ does not depend on the variables $X_4, X_5$.
-This is denoted by $X_2:\; 1 $.
-On the other hand, the missing edge $(1,3)$ with associated independence $1 \ci 3|4,\!5$, implies that the bivariate logit between $X_1$ and $X_3$ is zero, denoted by model formula $X_{13}:\; 0$.
-The above equations reflect exactly the independence structure encoded by the multivariate regression Markov property but leave a complete free model for the three variable logistic parameter $\eta^{(123)}$.
+This is denoted by $X_2\dvtx 1 $.
+On the other hand, the missing edge $(1,3)$ with associated independence $1 \ci3|4, 5$ implies that the bivariate logit between $X_1$ and $X_3$ is zero, denoted by model formula $X_{13}\dvtx 0$.
+The above equations reflect exactly the independence structure encoded by the multivariate regression Markov property but leave a complete free model for the three-variable logistic parameter $\eta^{(123)}$.

 Table~\ref{tab:1} lists the parameters (and their log-linear interpretations) of the saturated model.
-The nonvanishing parameters of the chain graph model are in boldface.
-The shaded portion of the table indicates the interactions of order higher than two.
-Therefore, the chain graph model contains 6 parameters in the shaded area that have a more complex interpretation and that are not strictly needed to define the independence structure.
-This suggests to consider as a starting model a multivariate logistic regression model with no parameters of log-linear order higher than two and then using a backward selection strategy to test for the independencies.
-Some adjustment of the procedure is needed to include selected higher-order interactions when needed.
-Notice also that the parameters in Table~\ref{tab:1} form a marginal log-linear parameterization in the sense of Bergsma and Rudas, \cite{ber-rud:2002}, a result that can be proved for any discrete multivariate regression chain model. \end{exa}
+The non-vanishing parameters of the chain graph model are in boldface.
+The shaded portion of the table indicates the interactions of an order higher than two.
+Therefore, the chain graph model contains seven parameters in the shaded area that have a~more complex interpretation and that are not strictly needed to define the independence structure.
+This leads us to consider, as a starting model, a multivariate logistic regression model with no parameters of log-linear order higher than two and then use a backward selection strategy to test for the independencies.
+Some adjustment of the procedure is needed to include selected higher order interactions when needed.
+Notice also that the parameters in Table~\ref{tab:1} form a marginal log-linear parametrization in the sense of Bergsma and Rudas \cite{berrud2002}, a result that can be proved for any discrete multivariate regression chain model.
+For an example see \citep{marlup2008}. \end{exa}

-A parallel multivariate logistic parameterization for the model $\mathbf{P}_{\mathrm{IV}}(G)$ can be obtained from Definition~\ref{def:drton} and the associated characterization in terms of densities of Lemma~\ref{prop:iv}, in the Appendix.
+A parallel multivariate logistic parametrization for the model $\mathbf {P}_{\mathrm{IV}}(G)$ can be obtained from Definition~\ref{def:drton} and the associated characterization in terms of densities of Lemma~\ref{prop:iv} in the \hyperref[appm]{Appendix}.
 In this case, using the factorization \eqref{eq:fact0}, the multivariate logistic models can be defined in the lower-dimensional conditional distributions $p_{T|\pa_D(T)}$.
-Therefore we state the following Corollary.
+Therefore we state the following corollary.